Pascua Yaqui Tribe

-The Pascua Yaqui Tribe of Arizona is a federally recognized tribe of Yaqui Native Americans in the American state of Arizona.
+The Pascua Yaqui Tribe of Arizona is a federally recognized tribe of Yaqui Native Americans in the state of Arizona.

-Descended from the Yaqui people whose original homelands include the Yaqui River valley in western Sonora, Mexico and southern Arizona.
-The Pascua Yaqui Tribe sought refuge from the United States government in mass during the Mexican Revolution (1910–1920).
+Descended from the Yaqui people whose original homelands include the Yaqui River valley in western Sonora, Mexico and southern Arizona, the Pascua Yaqui Tribe sought refuge from the Mexican government en masse prior to the Mexican Revolution (1910–1920).
 The United States subsequently recognized lands that were part of Yaqui territories near Nogales and south Tucson.
 In the early 20th century, the tribe began to return to settlements south of Tucson in an area they named Pascua Village, and in Guadalupe, near Tempe.
 They gained recognition by the United States government on September 18, 1978.

 History

 In ancient times, Yaquis were living in family groups along the Yaqui River (Yoem Vatwe) north to the Gila River, where they gathered wild desert foods, hunted game, and cultivated corn, beans, and squash.
 Yaquis traded local foods, furs, shells, salt, and other goods with many indigenous groups.
 Yaquis traveled extensively in pre-Columbian times and sometimes settled among other Native groups like the Zuni.
-The Yaqui peoples homelands, however, consisted of several towns in the Yaqui River delta near the Sea of Cortez in Sonora, Mexico.
+The Yaqui peoples homelands consisted of several towns in the Yaqui River delta near the Sea of Cortez in Sonora, Mexico.
 The Jesuits established missions here among the Yaqui by the 19th century.
 A syncretic Catholic-Native religion developed where Yaquis incorporated Catholic rituals, saints, and teachings into their existing indigenous worldview.
 After contact with non-Natives after the Spanish arrival in the 1500s, the Yaquis came into an almost constant conflict with Spanish colonists and the later Mexican republic, a period known as the Yaqui Wars, which ended in 1929.
 The 400 years of wars with the occupiers sent many Yaquis north from Mexico back into Arizona, and the southwestern United States.

 The Pascua Yaquis and other Yaquis in Arizona descend from refugees who fled Mexico between 1887 and 1910.
 During these years the Mexican government attempted to destroy the Yaqui Nation, via warfare, occupation, and forced deportation of Yaquis to virtual slavery in the Yucatan.
 Yaqui refugees established Yaqui barrios at Pacua and Barrio Libre in Tucson, at Marana, and at Guadalupe and Scottsdale near Phoenix.
 By the 1940s there were approximately 2,500 Yaquis in Arizona.
 Most worked as migrant farm laborers.
 This seasonal work melded well with the off-season when Yaquis would plan and carry out complex religious ceremonials that took months to complete.
-In Arizona, the Yaqui communities re-established traditional ceremonies, most importantly, the Lenten (Easter) ceremonies that reenact the passion and resurrection of Jesus Christ.
-The Pascua community, in fact, is named after "Pascua," Easter in Spanish.
+In Arizona, the Yaqui communities re-established traditional ceremonies, most importantly, the Lenten ceremonies that reenact the passion and resurrection of Jesus Christ.
+The Pascua community is named after "Pascua," Easter in Spanish.
 The various Yaqui communities established modest Catholic churches.
 At Pascua the church was named San Ignacio de Loyola.
 The Easter ceremonies featured the Yaqui deer dancer, the most enduring symbol of the Yaquis in America.
 The Pascua Yaquis maintained other aspects of the syncretic Jesuit-Yaqui religious traditions and offices as well.